Helping to promote future inventors and entrepreneurs

 Scholarship Program for Engineering and Precision Machining Students

-• Scholarships of $7000 per year for Engineering Students (up to $28,000 for four years of undergraduate education)
+• Scholarships of $8,000 per year for Engineering Students starting 2025-2026 school year (up to $32,000 for four years of undergraduate education)

 • Scholarships of $3000 per year for Precision Machining Students